- Fiona Stanley Hospital Patient Care Manual

 The vision statement for FSH is that ‘Fiona Stanley Hospital is committed to the best patient outcomes and excellence in healthcare’.
 It is important that you give the hospital your feedback about your healthcare because it lets them know what is working well and what can be improved.
 All feedback is welcome and can be given by phone, email, in person, in writing or via the hospital’s website.
 Contact details can be found here.

 There is no outreach service for bowel management available in Western Australia.
 If you are having problems with bowel management you will need to contact your GP for help.
-There is also a lot of information available from on-line discussion forums (go to our link On-Line Health Forums).
+There is also a lot of information available from on-line discussion forums (go to SCIA’s On-Line Health Forum link On-Line Health Forums).

 Chronic pain is a term used for pain that does not resolve within a few weeks, chronic pain may persist for months or years.
 Clinical studies have shown that approximately 60% of people with SCI will have problems with chronic pain.
 Chronic pain can decrease your quality of life, and interfere with sleep and daily activities.
 Inadequate treatment can cause anger and frustration, isolation, depression and sleeplessness, which can then lead to more pain.
 Pain management uses pharmacological and nonpharmacological therapies to improve function and allow people to participate in day-to-day activities.